kalindimchev/Inventory-Manager/PRESENTATION.md

 	- _app.js_: responsible for the routing

-	- login.js: responsible for logging the user
+	- _login.js_: responsible for logging the user

-	- registration.js: responsible for registration
+	- _registration.js_: responsible for registration

-	- general-module.js: responsible for template loading
+	- _general-module.js_: responsible for template loading

-	- inventory-module.js: ??
+	- _inventory-module.js_: ??

-	- factory.js: provides model creation
+	- _factory.js_: provides model creation

-	- validator.js: provides validation for other modules
+	- _validator.js_: provides validation for other modules